felixlobert/rcodede/README.md

 This is a basic example which shows you how to query available Sentinel-1 scenes for a given area of interest and multiple filter criteria.
-The function ‘rcodede::getScenes’ creates an HTTP-GET request for the CODE-DE EO Finder API and processes the results for an easy usage.
+The function `rcodede::getScenes` creates an HTTP-GET request for the CODE-DE EO Finder API and processes the results for an easy usage. `?getScenes` shows you, which criteria are supported at the moment.

 ``` r
 # load simple features library